genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ### Check that you can query the relationships between objects

-Once you've created and linked the study, sample, library and expression objects you can do integration-aware queries via both the User Interface and APIs.
+Once you've created and linked the study, sample, library, preparations and expression objects you can do integration-aware queries via both the User Interface and APIs.

-In the User Interface, you should be able to find your imported study using the study, sample, and signal filters.
+In the User Interface, you should be able to find your imported study using the study, sample, library, preparations and signal filters.

-To do this via APIs, you can use the integration/omics endpoint to filter across studies, samples, libraries and signals,and retrieve a specific object type.
+To do this via APIs, you can use the integration/omics endpoint to filter across studies, samples, libraries, preparations and signals, and retrieve a specific object type.
 For example, to get metadata about the samples associated with library LIB1:

 ```default
 curl -X 'GET' \